HernandoMV/CellProfiler_AnalysisPipelines/ReadMe.md

 ## step 4
 Run FijiMacros/GroupPercentileThresholding.py in Fiji to threshold the cFos channel.
 ## step 5
-Run CellProfilerProtocols/RabiesContentQuantification.cpproj to get the tables
+Run CellProfilerProtocols/RabiesContentQuantification.cpproj to get the tables.
+Here, drag the main folder to the Images field (first), and specify which percentile is low, med and high (NamesAndTypes) Change the input and output folders to the main directory in 'View output settings'
 ## step 6
 Run jupyter notebook